Anthawni/a1/README.md

 We didn't stray away from the instructions to add anything fancy.
 With the example outputs we wanted to ensure we had something close to picture perfect.

 ## Lessons Learned
-Jeriamiah and I learned the following:
+Jeremiah and I learned the following:

 - Setting up WSL
 - Seperating code to varying threads